scummvm/scummvm/tools/skycpt/ReadMe.txt

 8) Copy the files into the skycpt tool directory, execute the tool again.
 	It'll create a new COMPACT.DBG.
 9) Rename this file to SKY.CPT.
-10) DELETE THE FUCKING FILE BECAUSE IT'S PROBABLY BROKEN, NOT WORTH BOTHERING WITH ANYWAYS AND DOWNLOAD THE SKY.CPT FILE FROM THE URL ABOVE!!
+10) DELETE IT BECAUSE IT'S PROBABLY BROKEN, NOT WORTH BOTHERING WITH ANYWAYS AND DOWNLOAD THE SKY.CPT FILE FROM THE URL ABOVE!!

 Oh, I almost forgot.